 Road Map for Abstract Submission

-All submissions must include both an Abstract and a Summary.
+All submissions must include an Abstract, a Summary and an electronic copy right form.
 Detailed Abstract and Summary creation guidelines are shown below.

 Abstract Content Overview

 The abstract is what users and researchers will read when deciding whether your article pertains to their interests and needs.
 For this reason, your abstract is an extremely important and powerful representation of your article.
 As an author, you should spend time ensuring that it is readable and that it contains a complete description of your research.

 In less than 2000 characters (including blanks, excluding headline authors, affiliations and keywords), summarize your findings, and describe the implications of those findings.
 The abstract must be an accurate reflection of what is in your article as follows:

 - Your abstract must be self-contained, without abbreviations, footnotes, or references.
 It should be a microcosm of the full article.

 - Your abstract must be written as one paragraph, and should not contain displayed mathematical equations or tabular material.

 - Ensure that your abstract reads well and is grammatically correct.